Monte Albán: Monuments

 The site of Monte Alban contains several pieces of evidence, through its architecture, to suggest that there was social stratification within the settlement.
 Walls ranging up to nine meters tall and twenty meters wide were built around the settlement; these would not only have created a boundary between Monte Alban and neighboring settlements, but also proved the power of the elites within the community.
 In Scott Hutson's analysis of the relationships between the commoners and the elites in Monte Alban, he notes that the monumental mounds found within the site seemed to be evenly spaced throughout the area.
 The mounds were thus close enough to each house to easily keep them under surveillance.
 Hutson also notes that, over time, the style of houses seemed to have changed, becoming more private to those living in the buildings and making it harder for outsiders to obtain information about the residents.
 These changes in the ability of the elites to gain information about the private lives of other citizens would have played a key role in the internal political structure of the settlement.

 Many of the artifacts excavated at Monte Albán, in over a century of archaeological exploration, can be seen at the Museo Nacional de Antropologia in Mexico City and at the Museo Regional de Oaxaca, located in the Church of Santo Domingo de Guzmán in Oaxaca City.
 The latter museum houses many of the objects discovered in 1932 by Alfonso Caso in Monte Albán's Tomb 7, a Classic period Zapotec tomb that was opportunistically reused in Postclassic times for the burial of Mixtec elite individuals.
 Their burials were accompanied by some of the most spectacular burial offerings of any site in the Americas.

 Monte Albán is a popular tourist destination for visitors to Oaxaca.
 Its small museum on site displays mostly original carved stones from the site.
 The site received 429,702 visitors in 2017.

 Panorama of Monte Albán from the South Platform.

 Threats

 The primary threat to this archaeological site is urban growth, which is encroaching and "threatening to expand into territories that have potential archaeological value."
-To complicate matters, the administration of the site is divided amongst four different municipalities, making a unified effort to stop the urban encroachment challenging.
+To complicate matters, the administration of the site is divided among four different municipalities, making a unified effort to stop the urban encroachment challenging.